 How can food producers become more sustainable by adopting Promyc?

 By implementing Promyc products into their product portfolios, food producers can increase their annual output of valuable food products without having significant negative effects on climate and society.
-Companies utilizing their byproducts to make Promyc significantly increase their resource efficiency and can more easily reach stakeholders’ requirements on sustainability.
+Companies utilizing their byproducts to make Promyc will significantly increase their resource efficiency and can more easily reach stakeholders’ requirements on sustainability.

 How much CO2 does your solution save?

 Compared to production of beef, pork and poultry, making Promyc emits 96%, 88% and 78% less CO2, respectively.
 Replacing one ton of beef with one ton of Promyc per year would save 24000 tons of CO2 emissions yearly!